intx4/substrate-api-sidecar-bittensor/README.md

 <br /><br />

 ## About the fork
-Just a fork of the substrate-sidecar-api with an ad-hoc docker-compose to connect to Bittensor Finney mainnet
+Just a fork of the substrate-sidecar-api with an ad-hoc docker-compose to connect to Bittensor Finney mainnet (see branch `public_bittensor`)

 ## Prerequisites